Probate Q&A Series

 e.
 Identifying Creditor Liens

-Creditors often file liens on real property or record security interests.
+Creditors often have liens on real property or perfected security interests.
 To identify liens:

 • Search public records in the county where real estate is located.